Stories making the Sunday papers

 Schneider-Ammann also said he worries about escalating tensions involving Qatar, which has been subjected to an economic and political blockade by its Middle East neighbours for more than a month.
 "Switzerland is ready to offer its good offices if the parties to the conflict so wish,” he said.

-From Saudi Arabia, Schneider plans to fly on to the United States on Sunday.
+From Saudi Arabia, Schneider-Ammann plans to fly on to the United States on Sunday.
 The first two legs of his trip were to Russia and Indonesia.
 His overall aim for the visits is to promote bilateral trade relations.

 Rich and richer